 Skip to main content

-Instruction Adherence measures how closely an AI-generated response follows the explicit instructions defined in the prompt and system directives.
+Instruction Adherence measures how closely a model response follows the instructions defined in the user and/or system prompts.

 01